 - Security and transparency – How much do you trust the vendor?
 If you are collecting sensitive data about, say, your customers’ health, you want to be sure that the vendor isn’t also collecting that information covertly and selling it.

 - Customization – How easy is it to customize the service?
 Is it easy for you to modify the look and feel of the analytics tool so it looks and feels like the rest of your app?

 Choosing the right partner will allow you to deploy embedded analytics fast, empowering your end-users and making your app stickier.
 By including powerful embedded analytics and visualizations, you can differentiate your app, keeping users engaged.

 Introducing Reveal embedded analytics

-Reveal offers one single and simple and affordable price point that enables you to reach an unlimited number of users per application.
-Our pricing structure is both affordable and transparent, which means you can predict exactly what you will be paying and therefore better calculate ROI.
+Reveal offers one single, simple, and affordable price point that enables you to reach unlimited users per application.
+Our pricing structure is affordable and transparent, so you can predict exactly what you will be paying and, therefore better calculate ROI.
 We believe in collaborating closely with our clients to ensure that their users’ needs are met at all stages.